Global classification of generic multi-vector fields of top degree: Nambu cohomology

 \subsection{From $H_\Lambda^2(U)$ to $H_\Lambda^2(M)$}

 The remaining step is to piece all the local information.
 We just showed that in the same radial coordinate in which $\Lambda $ is linearized in $U^i=(-1,1)\times H^i$, we can find a representant $\Theta $ of the cohomology class such that $\Theta_{\mid U^i}=c_i(-1)^{n-1}r\dd r \wedge X_\Lambda^{H^i}=c_i\Lambda $, where the relative period $\frac{T_\Lambda^{H^i}}{T_\Theta^{H^i}}$ is $c_i$, which might be zero.
-In particular, for a non-vanishing structure all the local invariants vanish because by looking at its dual form it is clear that since it does not vanishes, we can push its graph down (or up) to the zero section to make it vanish in the $U^i$'s.
+In particular, for a no-where vanishing Nambu structure all the local invariants vanish because by looking at its dual form it is clear that since it does not vanishes, we can push its graph down (or up) to the zero section to make it vanish in the $U^i$'s.
 This operation can be made without changing the area (do it randomly and multiply by the ratio of both areas).
 We also saw that we can restrict our attention to coboundaries $X$ such that $X_{\mid U^i}$ is a solution of $E_0$ in the radial coordinates.
-Now it has to be proven that the global regularized volume with respect to $\Lambda $ is well defined.
-But this is equivalent to showing that the regularized volume of $L_X\Lambda $ vanishes, for $X$ infinitesimal automorphism of $\Lambda $ in $U^i$.
-For a function $h$ coinciding with the radial coordinate in each $U^i$, $M^r(h)=M-\bigcup_{i \in I}(r,r)\times H^i$.
-We have: